-- Securities from the starting universe that satisfy one of the following criteria are eligible for inclusion:

-- The primary industry of the security is private equity.
+- Select securities from the starting universe that satisfy one of the following criteria: - The primary industry of the security is private equity.

-- o It is classified as one of the following:
+- It is classified as one of the following:

 - PE/buyout

 - PE growth/expansion

 - Mezzanine

 - Venture capital

+- o It has done substantial private equity or venture capital investments compared to its assets.

+- Liquidity Filter

-- It has done substantial private equity or venture capital investments compared to its assets. - Size and liquidity screens - Securities must have a market capitalization of greater than \$100 million and three-month average daily traded value, or ADTV, of greater than \$250,000 (or \$225,000 for current constituents). - If a company has more than one share classes: - Select the one that is a current index constituent. - Otherwise, select the most liquid share class determined by Morningstar Indexes.
+Securities should have market cap of greater than \$100 million and three-month average daily traded value, or ADTV, of greater than \$250,000 (\$225,000 for current constituents).

+- If a company has more than one share classes: - o Select the one that is a current index constituent. - o Otherwise, select the most liquid share class determined by Morningstar Indexes.